KaruroChori/tauri-update-server/readme.md

 It is meant to support user licences and channels to constrain and track the available updates.

 This is a prototype.
-Functionality is not there yet, but as of now it should be working.
+Functionality is not fully there yet, but as of now it should be working.
 No interface to update the db from here, just for content delivery.

 ## Usage